elecnix/tesla-ideas-extraction/spec.md

 - **Cost Monitoring**: Track total tokens used per run.
 - **Edge Cases**: Empty transcripts, no ideas, LLM failures, overlapping ideas that shouldn't merge.
 - **Handling Spec Updates**: Implementations must support versioning for cached data to handle changes in processing logic (e.g., new extraction loops, relevance checks, or merging rules).
 Include a version identifier (e.g., spec version or hash of key prompts/methods) in cache metadata.
 When deploying updates, check cache versions; if outdated, re-run affected steps (e.g., relevance validation, idea extraction, merging) for cached transcripts.
 Provide a command-line flag to force full cache invalidation and reprocessing for major changes.
 Log version mismatches to track reprocessing needs and ensure the merged ideas list remains consistent.
+- **Handling Long Transcripts**: To avoid truncation due to LLM context limits, if a transcript exceeds the model's input limit, split it into overlapping chunks (e.g., 80% overlap) and process each chunk for idea extraction, then deduplicate the extracted ideas across chunks.
 - **Architectural decisions**: During the implementation, track architectural decisions in a separate file (e.g., `arch_decisions.md`).

 This spec provides a complete blueprint.
 Review it, and let me know any changes before implementation.
 If needed, I can start coding based on this once approved.